 In the trade show industry using lightboxes in an exhibit design is very common.
-Not only are lightboxes popular in the trade show industry, they can be found in retail stores and in offices.
+Not only are light box displays popular in the trade show industry, but they can also be found in retail stores and in offices.
 You work hard to ensure your company has excellent graphics and a lightbox will give your brand the boost it needs to stand out in many different applications.
-Whether you're looking for a portable lightbox to take with you to trade shows or searching for a way to make the most out of a blank wall at your store or office, these 7 tips will help you make the right decision for your business!
+Whether you're looking for a portable lightbox to take with you to trade shows or searching for a way to make the most out of a blank wall at your store or office, these 7 tips will help you make the right decision choosing the best light box display for your business!

 - Refrain from Using White as Your Primary Color